lemonmade/templates/README.md

 ## Version History
+- **0.4.1** (June 17, 2013): Bug fixes.
+Added custom date text formats and the ability to use and/ or with conditional statements.

+- **0.4.0** (March 31, 2013): Added conditional deletion/ completion.

 - **0.3.6** (March 27, 2013): Bugfixes.
 You can also now specify a specific folder path as the default folder using > for a subfolder (i.e., ">>>Folder > Subfolder" will put the new instance in Subfolder under Folder).

 - **0.3.5** (March 18, 2013): Added the ability to set dates in the format specified in as the short date format in your Languages and Text preference pane.